 With that in mind, I thought about what other Canadian crime fiction novels might be out there, actually written by Canadians?
 There are the big ones who have broken into the American mainstream – Louise Penny, Linwood Barclay.
 But what about the rest?

 Canada actually has a pretty robust community of fiction writers, and a disproportionate number of them are proving themselves competitors in the over-saturated genre of mystery/crime fiction.
 Do you know who they are?
 Do Canadians even know who they are?

 Today’s list of Five is Canadian authors delivering Canadian content.

 5. Ausma Zehanat Khan🍁🔪

-Calling Toronto home, Khan is an author of crime and fantasy novels who holds a Ph.D. in international Human Rights Law.
+Calling Toronto home, Khan is an author of crime and fantasy novels.
+She holds a Ph.D. in International Human Rights Law.
 She received her LL.B. and LL.M. from the University of Ottawa, and her B.A. in English Literature from the University of Toronto.

 Her first novel, The Unquiet Dead, was published in 2015 by Minotaur Books.
 A police procedural series that features Inspector Esa Khattak and Sergeant Rachel Getty.
 It is rapidly turning into one of crime fiction’s most intriguing series.
 Her main character is a Muslim Toronto cop, who heads up the city’s community policing section, which handles “minority-sensitive” cases.
 With the series, which is now up to four instalments, Khan aims to weave absorbing puzzles, intricate character development and an eye-opening portrait of Muslim life in North America.